vatesfr/xen-orchestra/packages/xo-server/docs/guidelines.md

 ### Rest api

-Naming is hard, Building a coherent api is hard, ask/propose naming before starting to push code
+Naming is hard, Building a coherent api is hard, ask/propose naming before starting to push code The types and name of properties must be coherent with the types in @vates/types/xo.mts
 - @Get(Route with named parameter) : must be defined before writing code
 - @Middlewares(acl( ...)).
 Acl are defined in `@xen-orchestra/acl/src/actions/`, should be discussed before coding
 - @Extension('x-mcp-exposure', value ), with value one of